cdap-guides/cdap-mapreduce-guide/README.rst

 The application will assume that the Apache access logs are ingested into a Stream.
-The log events can be ingested into a Stream continuously in realtime or in batches; whichever way, it doesn’t affect the ability of the MapReduce job to consume them.
+The log events can be ingested into a Stream continuously in realtime or in batches; whichever way, it doesn’t affect the ability of the MapReduce program to consume them.

-The MapReduce job extracts the required information from the raw logs and computes the top 10 Client IPs by traffic in a specific time range.
+The MapReduce program extracts the required information from the raw logs and computes the top 10 Client IPs by traffic in a specific time range.
 The results of the computation are persisted in a Dataset.